Cherarium/phone-goggles/README.md

 2. Provide a detailed call history for any given phone number.

 ## Part 1 - Event Processing
-Implement an API endpoint to handle the following event attributes:
+Implements an API endpoint to handle the following event attributes:

 - event_id: Unique identifier for the event.
 - call_id: Unique identifier for the call.